First Digital USD (FDUSD) Price Down 0% Over Last 7 Days

-First Digital USD (FDUSD) traded up 0% against the US dollar during the twenty-four hour period ending at 12:00 PM ET on October 21st.
-First Digital USD has a total market capitalization of $479.83 million and approximately $1.27 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
-During the last seven days, First Digital USD has traded 0% lower against the US dollar.
-One First Digital USD token can currently be purchased for $1.00 or 0.00003343 BTC on popular cryptocurrency exchanges.
+First Digital USD (FDUSD) traded up 0% against the US dollar during the 24 hour period ending at 23:00 PM ET on October 22nd.
+One First Digital USD token can currently be purchased for approximately $1.00 or 0.00003288 BTC on popular exchanges.
+First Digital USD has a market cap of $479.74 million and approximately $1.45 billion worth of First Digital USD was traded on exchanges in the last 24 hours.
+Over the last week, First Digital USD has traded down 0% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.